Dirac and Maxwell systems in split octonions: Introduction

-Split octonions were used to provide possible explanation for the existence of three generations of fermionic elementary particles \cite{Gunaydin:1974fb, Silagadze}.
+In physical applications split octonions were used to provide possible explanation for the existence of three generations of fermionic elementary particles \cite{Gunaydin:1974fb,Silagadze}.
 In \cite{PBN} generators of $SO(8)$ and $SO(7)$ groups were obtained and have been used to describe the rotational transformation in 7-dimensional space.
-In \cite{Nash-1, Nash-2, Nash-3} real reducible $16 \times 16$-matrix representation of $SO(4,4)$ group utilizing the Clifford algebra approach was constructed and it was shown that there are two inequivalent real $8 \times 8$ irreducible basic spinor representations, potential physical applications for 8-dimensional electrodynamics \cite{Nash-2} and gravity \cite{Nash-3} was also considered.
-In \cite{DeAndrade:2000jx} the basic features of Cartan’s triality of $SO(8)$ and $SO(4,4)$ was analyzed in the Majorana-Weyl basis, it was shown that the three Majorana-Weyl spacetimes of signatures (4 + 4), (8 + 0), (0 + 8) are interrelated via the permutation group (signature-triality).
-Triality symmetry is also valid in (4+4)-space spanned by the split octonion algebra.
-Another concept associated with (4+4)-space is 4-ality.
-It's similar to triality but deals with fourfold symmetry of modified Dynkin diagram $\tilde{D}_4$ \cite{Landsberg}.
+In \cite{Nash-1,Nash-2} real reducible $16\times16$ matrix representation of $SO(4,4)$ group utilizing the Clifford algebra approach was constructed and it was shown that there are two inequivalent real $8\times8$ irreducible basic spinor representations, potential implementation for 8-dimensional electrodynamics \cite{Nash-2} and gravity \cite{Nash-3} was also considered.
+In \cite{DeAndrade:2000jx} the basic features of Cartan's triality of $SO(8)$ and $SO(4,4)$ was analyzed in the Majorana-Weyl basis, it was shown that the three Majorana-Weyl spacetimes of signatures (4+4), (8+0), (0+8) are interrelated via the permutation group (signature-triality).
+In \cite{Dray} octonionic representation of $SO(8)$ and triality was discussed, but triality symmetry is also valid in (4+4)-space spanned by the split octonion algebra.
+Another unique concept associated only with (4+4)-space is 4-ality, it's similar to triality but deals with fourfold symmetry of modified Dynkin diagram $\tilde{D}_{4}$ \cite{Landsberg}.

+One of the objectives of this article is to recast results of \cite{Gamba} to (4+4)-space.
+We also want to describe split octonionic vectorial and spinorial representations of $SO(4,4)$ group and to construct split octonionic Dirac and Maxwell Lagrangians underlying triality symmetry in this space.